 XXIX.
-OBSTACLES ENCOUNTERED IN THE IMPLEMENTATION OF ARTICLE 9
+OBSTACLES ENCOUNTERED IN THE IMPLEMENTATION

+OF ARTICLE 9

-103. On the first implementation report certain members of the general public as well as a political party represented in the Austrian Parliament have criticized the existing implementation of Article 9, paragraph 3, for being not comprehensive enough.
+103. On the first implementation report certain members of the general public have criticized the existing implementation of Article 9, paragraph 3, for being not comprehensive enough.
 Public consultation on the updates of the implementation report has shown similar results.
-For the present update, In the past, NGOs as well as the Federal Chamber of Labour articulated critique on the slow pace of development on full implementation of Art.
+In the past, NGOs as well as the Federal Chamber of Labour articulated critique on the slow pace of development on full implementation of Art.
 9 (3).
+For the recent report an NGO also complained that Article 9, paragraph 3 is still not implemented completely (e.g. in the areas of forest, aviation and mining law).
 In an environmental liability case, an NGO complained that they had to bear the costs for an officially appointed expert because they were applicant in the said procedure.
 An NGO raised that practical experience shows that further training, e.g. regarding the right to access to environmental information, would be well-needed.

-On the newly introduced recognition criteria for environmental NGOs it has been criticized that this poses a severe burden on NGOs which leads to a setback of access to justice according to Article 9 (2) and (3).
+On the in 2018 newly introduced recognition criteria for environmental NGOs it has been criticized that they is poses a severe burden on NGOs which leads to a setback of access to justice according to Article 9 (2) and (3).
 Other obstacles that been claimed by an NGO include the lack of a right to induce an EIA screening decision/procedure or nature impact assessments.
 According to certain provincial nature protection acts NGOs do not have a right to participate in screening procedures nor to challenge negative screening decisions.